Abdulmumin1/DevCanvas/src/routes/(misalaneous)/about/+page.md

 ### Our Team

-DevCanvas started as an indie project, by some guy who recognized the need for a comprehensive platform that caters to the diverse needs of the creative community.
+DevCanvas started as an indie project (still is though 😅), by [some guy](https://www.yaqeen.me/about) who recognized the need for a comprehensive platform that caters to the diverse needs of the creative community.
 I'm dedicated to continuously improving the platform, adding new features, and providing unparalleled support to our users.

-### Get Involved

-Whether you're a seasoned professional or just starting your journey, DevCanvas welcomes you to our platform.
-Sign up today and experience the power of collaboration, creativity, and innovation.

 ### Stay Connected